Tarunima2811/bookmanagement/README.md

 1. Find all books (with Pagination & Sorting)
 2. Create, update, and soft delete books
 3. Search for books using partial title or author name
+4. Search for book using any parameters
-4. RESTful API design
+5. RESTful API design
-5. Spring Boot + Spring Data JPA
+6. Spring Boot + Spring Data JPA
-6. PostgreSQL database integration
+7. PostgreSQL database integration
-7. Validation and exception handling
+8. Validation and exception handling
-8. Logging with appropriate messages and HTTP Response codes
+9. Logging with appropriate messages and HTTP Response codes
-9. Layered architecture (Controller, Service, Repository)
+10. Layered architecture (Controller, Service, Repository)
-10. Multi-container application (using Docker)
+11. Multi-container application (using Docker)

 ## Tech Stack